-DUCivR 9-1 ALLOCATION OF FAULT
+DUCIVR 9-1 ALLOCATION OF FAULT

-(a) Allocating Party Filing Requirements.
+(a) Filing Requirements.

-Any party that seeks to allocate fault to a nonparty pursuant to Utah Code Annotated § 78B-5-818, must file:
+Any party that seeks to allocate fault to a nonparty under Utah Code §§ 78B-5-817 through 823, must file:

-- (1) A description of the factual and legal basis on which fault can be allocated; and - (2) Information known or reasonably available to the party that identifies the non-party, including name, city and state of residence, and employment.
-If the identity of the nonparty is unknown, the party must so state in its filing.
+(1) a description of the factual and legal basis on which fault can be allocated; and

+(2) information known or reasonably available to the party that identifies the nonparty, including name, telephone number, address, and employer.
+If the identity of the nonparty is unknown, the party must state this in the filing.

-(b) Allocating Party Time Requirements.
+(b) Disclosure Requirements.